-If you are a smoker it is a good idea to discuss your options for nicotine replacement therapy with your doctor and make sure your anaesthetist is aware.
+If you are a smoker it is a good idea to discuss your options for nicotine replacement therapy with your doctor

 The smoke-free policy protects staff, patients and visitors from second-hand smoke.
 Information, assistance and counselling to help you to quit smoking are available.
 Please speak with a member of staff or call the Quitline on 137 848.